 The next era of fashion is all about personalization and prediction.
 With more and more data, algorithms will become trend hunters — predicting (and designing) what’s next in ways that have never been possible.

-True Fit, for example, just closed a $55M Series C round to bring its funding to $102M.
+True Fit, for example, closed a $55M Series C round in 2018 to bring its funding to $102M.
 The company’s big data platform facilitates capabilities like AI-powered fashion discovery and exact-fit clothing and shoe recommendations.

 Increasingly, consumer preferences will guide every aspect of the design and production process.